diegonti/VASP-MXenes/README.md

 4. Analyze

 Once the DOSCAR files are generated in the last step.
 They can be analyzed with the `analyzer.py` script, which uses a target to search for the PBE (target = dos) or PBE0 (target = dos0) DOSCAR files .
-Again, the script runs over all paths for a given $n$ and $T$, and uses the `DOS.py` script to make a plot of the DOS, which is placed in its correspondent folder (depending on stacking and hollows) in the home directoy, and to compute the bandgap, VBM and CBM, which can be appended to a specific file.
+Again, the script runs over all paths for a given $n$ and $T$, and uses the `DOS.py` script to make a plot of the DOS, which is placed in its correspondent folder (depending on stacking and hollows) in the home directoy, and to compute the bandgap ($E_g$), $VBM$ and $CBM$, which can be appended to a specific file.
 The before mentioned can be done in the background with the following command:

 ```
 $ nohup python3 analyzer.py > output_filename.dat &